Managing your health: a guide for people living with HIV

 - preparing a list of your questions and things you need done in advance of your appointment;

 - being open and honest around issues relating to your lifestyle, substance use, drug adherence, alternative treatments and anything else relevant to your health.
-You may risk a judgmental response, but hopefully over time you and your doctor will develop a level of mutual respect.
 It is better for the management of your HIV if your doctor has all the information.

 To work well with your doctor, try to keep up to date about HIV and related issues.
-Resources from CATIE and other AIDS service organizations can provide the information you need to become an informed patient and an active partner in your health care.
-You can take advantage of the Internet, fact sheets, articles, newsletters and books like Managing your health, and there are often lectures and workshops on HIV issues you can attend.
+Resources from CATIE and other HIV organizations can provide the information you need to become an informed patient and an active partner in your health care.
+You can take advantage of the Internet, fact sheets, articles, and newsletters, and there are often lectures and workshops on HIV issues you can attend.
 While your doctor can be a good resource for some of this information, often he or she is working under time constraints.
-So, if you have questions that require time to answer, try calling the telephone educators at CATIE or talking with a counsellor at your local AIDS service organization.
-This type of homework can help to make your time with your doctor more productive.
-But take your time, proceed at a pace that is comfortable for you and don’t overload yourself with information.
+So, if you have questions that require time to answer, try calling the telephone educators at CATIE or talking with a counsellor at your local HIV organization.

-If your doctor is not meeting your needs, there is certainly nothing wrong with “firing” your doctor and finding a new one.
+If your doctor is not meeting your needs, there is certainly nothing wrong with finding a new one.
 Most doctors have a thick enough skin that they won’t be offended if you transfer your care to someone else.
-Of course, this is a luxury only people living with HIV in larger cities can afford.
+However, this is something that only people living with HIV in larger cities can do.
 In many places, it is hard to find a doctor taking new patients, let alone someone who is knowledgeable about HIV and has the right personal qualities.

 All doctors are regulated by professional colleges or territorial medical regulatory authorities in the province or territory in which they practice.
 In the rare event that your doctor’s conduct is unprofessional, you can make a complaint through the appropriate college or territorial medical regulatory authority.
 The same situation holds for other healthcare professionals, all of whom have national or provincial regulating bodies.